Autoimmune retinopathy: Treatment

 Due to the difficulty of diagnosis, managing this disease is a challenge.
 For this reason, there is no established treatment for AIR.
 Clinicians try to reduce and control the autoimmune system attack to prevent any irreversible retinal damage.
 Methods of treatment include intravenous immunoglobulin (IVIG), plasmapheresis, and corticosteroids.
+In PAIR, treatment of cancerous bodies are typically used such as tumor removal, chemotherapy, or radiation.
+For nPAIR, treatment is more experimental with the use of systemic or local corticosteroids.
+Another form of treatment currently in the clinical trial stage is with intravitreal dexamethasone implant (IDI), which has shown promising results.
+The overall goal of these treatments, however, is not to reverse the damage done by AIR, but to inhibit progression patient vision loss.
+Future research in AIR and treatment possibilities is crucial to identifying appropriate and effective therapeutic methods.

 Immunoglobulin

 Immunoglobulin samples are obtained from a large pool of healthy, matched donors (10000 - 20000).
 The immunoglobulin mixture is then administered through IV at a rate of 0.4g/kg/day for 5 days.
 Antibodies in the IVIG mixture interact with binding sites of the disease-associated antibodies (such as anti-recoverin antibodies).
 This prevents binding to proteins targeted as antigenic and reduces disease activity.
-Responses to this treatment can vary and are impacted if the patient is diagnosed with any type of cancer.
+Treatment responses vary and depend on whether the patient has been diagnosed with cancer.
 Patients who respond positively show improvement in the clarity of their vision and their visual field.